spacekaila/wayd/README.md

 wayd is a python script that uses `launchd` to pop up every 15 minutes to ask what you're doing with a text input box.
 Fill in your current activity and it creates/appends a markdown file named with today's date with the current time and your activity.

-If this is the first time wayd has run today, it creates a new file that looks like this:
+If this is the first time wayd has run today, it creates a new file named dd-mm-yyyy.md that looks like this:

 > # dd.mm.yyyy
 >## today i will